Growing Poblano Ancho chilli pepper seeds

 They are mildly pungent and figure at between 600 to 1,500 on the Scoville Scale - hardly enough to blow your mind when placed against the Naga varieties which head the scale at just over the 1 million mark.
 This one if not going to jump out and bite you!

-Poblano chillies are so easy to grow it's untrue (See below)- and what's more is that they are so prolific a normal family will only need one plant to keep them going for a year.
+Poblano chillies are so easy to grow from seed it's untrue (See below)- and what's more is that they are so prolific a normal family will only need one plant to keep them going for a year.

 Poblano chillies are multi stemmed (as are most chilli plants) and they can reach a height of 3 feet or 90 cm and the fruit pods will be from 10cm (4") to 15 cm (6").
 The Poblano is dark green in colour and has a very thick skin but eventually ripens to a red so dark as to be nearly black.
 They are edible at any stage and in any colour.